The Basic Principle

 - There are two types of search engine: the deep engine, like Alta Vista and Infoseek, which sends out a robot to your site and saves the info from your page itself, and then there’s the standard engine (also known as “directory”) which doesn’t use any info from your page, only the info which you give it by way of an online submission form.
 The most important of all search engines is Yahoo! and it’s absolutely vital to take extreme care when you submit to this one.

 - Looking back and ahead, the one thing we can determine for sure is that Search Engine Optimization (SEO) is CONSTANTLY changing.
 And, Almost anything we write will be out of date soon enough.
-Yes, Google is still the dominant player in the field (even as of April 2017) and planing for their Pay Per Click topology, whether you actual buy key words or not, will hold you in good stead.
+Yes, Google is still the dominant player in the field (as of August 2018) and planing for their Pay Per Click topology, whether you actual buy key words or not, will hold you in good stead.
 Meaning: vet your key word phrases using their Adwords Keyword Planner and use that info to help you plan your Organic Search Strategy.
 Once your organic search is in place, you can then move on to determine which key words are the most cost effective to your business and or marketing plan.

 - Everything must Change (hat-tip Quincy Jones), That being said, don’t overlook (submitting to or registering with) the following:

 - Bing which has implement a host of new tools